 For years, doctors have been teaching me about how to have a healthy body.
 But I also want to have a healthy mind.
 Is it a vitamin thing?
 Maybe I should do a bunch of mental puzzles?
 Then I discovered that positive mental health starts with healthy mindset habits!

-After almost 20 years of working on my mental health, these are my personal healthy mindset habits to help you on your journey to positive mental health.
+After almost 20 years of working on improving my anxiety, these are my personal healthy mindset habits to help you on your journey to positive mental health.

 For you to have positive mental health, you need to have healthy mindset habits.
 Why?